neo-project/docs/en-us/node/cli/latest-version/api/listaddress.md

 Lists all the addresses in the current wallet.

 > [!Note]
+>
-> You need to open the wallet in the NEO-CLI node before invoking this method.
+> - You need to open the wallet in the NEO-CLI node before invoking this method.
+> - This method is provided by the plugin [RpcWallet](https://github.com/neo-project/neo-plugins/releases).
+You need to install the plugin before you can invoke the method.

 ## Example